 Large-scale database migrations are difficult, have multiple phases, and are time-consuming.
 Customers want a simpler way to achieve large-scale migration with little to no downtime.

 In this post, we’ll show you how Futuralis helped their customer to migrate more than 50,000 MySQL databases hosted on an Amazon Elastic Compute Cloud (Amazon EC2) server to Amazon Aurora relational database using Amazon Web Services (AWS) and native MySQL tools.

-Futuralis is an AWS Select Tier Services Partner and global technology consulting firm raising standards in AWS Cloud services and modern application development.
+Futuralis is an AWS Advanced Tier Services Partner and global technology consulting firm raising standards in AWS Cloud services and modern application development.